besartelezi/php-blackjack/README.md

     - [ ] If the player wins the bet he gains double the amount of chips.
 - [ ] Implement the blackjack first turn rule: if the player draws 21 the first turn: he directly wins.
 If the dealer draws 21 the first turn, he wins.
 If both draw it, it is a tie.
     - [ ] When you implement both nice to have features, a blackjack means an auto win of 10 chips, a blackjack of the dealer a loss of 5 chips for the player.
+- [ ] Reveal of the dealer cards at the end

 #### Notes
-- [ ] Final push: 1 & 2: miss the word "click"
+- [x] Final push: 1 & 2: miss the word "click"
 - [ ] Nice to have: reveal of dealer cards at the end
 - [ ] Change code in Card.php -> add css class
 - [ ] -> add note to explain why we show the score of the dealer